A shortened version of the piece below was previously published in The Fresno Bee on September 1, 2018.

 Back to school has been fabulous so far… except for that one mean little girl who keeps bossing her ‘friends’ around (I use that word ‘friend’ lightly) and prohibits them from playing together without rotating all sorts of intimidating tactics to keep ‘control’ over others in the group during recess.

 No, I’m not delusional.
 Yes, other moms have noticed it and discussed it.
 No, I haven’t said anything to the parent of this child.
 (YET.)

 My daughters are not always angels (hi, NO kids are!) — but, I’m finding out through daily rundowns of what happens during recess and lunchtime, that my younger girl LilMiss is continually getting ousted from playing with her group of friends because one little girl continues to tell her “You’re too small, you can’t play with us,” and then tells the group of otherwise sweet little ladies to “Come on, let’s all go play,” to leave my baby by herself.
 (According to big sister, who shares the same recess time…)

-True, there are likely underlying issues at home contributing to said little bitch’s behavior.
-(Oops did I say that out loud?
-You dish it, you take it.)
+True, there are likely underlying issues at home contributing to said little girl’s behavior.
 I know this little girl’s mother casually, we say hello when we pass each other — she’s friendly enough, not really interactive with her kid, always on her phone or computer.
 [Granted, I’m on my computer now… but my kids aren’t around.]

 In other words, every time I see this mom and her daughter outside of school she doesn’t seem to be paying much attention to her daughter or anything that’s happening around her, for that matter.